Boulder attack suspect threw Molotov cocktails at people rallying for Israeli hostages, officials say. Here's what we know.

 The suspect was identified as Mohamed Sabry Soliman, 45, FBI Special Agent in Charge Mike Michalek said Sunday.
 He is facing multiple felony charges and a federal hate crimes charge.

-The suspect told investigators he "researched on YouTube how to make Molotov Cocktails, purchased the ingredients to do so, and constructed them," an affidavit filed by the Department of Justice says.
+The suspect told investigators he "researched on YouTube how to make Molotov Cocktails, purchased the ingredients to do so, and constructed them," an affidavit filed by the Department of Justice reads.

-He also "stated that he wanted to kill all Zionist people and wished they were all dead," the affidavit says.
+He also allegedly "stated that he wanted to kill all Zionist people and wished they were all dead," and that he had been planning the attack for a year, the affidavit says.

+The suspect had tried to purchase a firearm but couldn't because he was not a U.S. citizen, so he resorted to Molotov cocktails instead, the acting U.S. attorney for Colorado, J. Bishop Grewell, said during a news conference Monday.

 Soliman had recently been living in Colorado Springs, about 100 miles south of Boulder.

+He made his first court appearance on Monday and could be seen with a bandage over the right side of his face.
+He responded "yes" when asked whether he understood a judge's question on a protection order against him that keeps him from contacting the victims or his alleged crimes.
+His next court hearing is Thursday for an official filing of charges.

-After the attack, authorities evacuated three blocks of Pearl Street for the rest of the day as they probed a vehicle of interest in the area, which an FBI official later said belonged to the suspect.
+After the attack on Sunday, authorities evacuated three blocks of Pearl Street for the rest of the day as they probed a vehicle of interest in the area, which an FBI official later said belonged to the suspect.
 On Sunday night, the FBI said it was "conducting court-authorized law enforcement activity related to the attack" in El Paso County, which includes Colorado Springs.

 FBI Director Kash Patel, FBI Deputy Director Dan Bongino and National Intelligence Director Tulsi Gabbard have referred to the incident as a terrorist attack.